 Photos of You: By default, when someone tags a photo or video of you, it will be automatically added to your profile.
 When you choose to add photos and videos manually, they’ll appear on your profile only after you approve them.
 If you check Instagram regularly, it should be safe to keep Add Automatically.
 Otherwise, choose Add Manually.

 Two-Factor Authentication.
 You’ll need to set this up in the Instagram app; you can’t do it from the Instagram website.
 In the app, go to menu > Settings > Two-Factor Authentication.
 Tap Get Started.
-I recommend enabling Authentication App with the Authy or Google Authenticator app.
+I recommend enabling the Authentication App with the Authy or Google Authenticator app.
 Text messages can be spoofed and intercepted, so it’s better to use the Authentication App option than the Text Message option.
 Press the Recovery Codes to get the Copy option, then save them somewhere secure; I use the Notes field of the entry in LastPass.
 Learn more in How & Why to Use Two-Factor Authentication.

 These settings are only available in the Instagram app (menu > Settings > Payments), not on the Instagram website.
 If you add payment methods to your Instagram account, it’s a good idea to add a PIN to prevent unauthorized purchases.

 You won’t find ad settings within your Instagram account.
 Instagram is owned by Facebook, and the ad settings in your Facebook account apply to your Instagram and Whatsapp accounts (Whatsapp is also owned by Facebook).
-Here’s how to set your ad settings/preferences in Facebook.
+Here’s how to set your ad settings/preferences on Facebook.

-Using Instagram Safely
+Instagram Privacy And Security: Using Instagram Safely

 I recommend not adding location to posts, so that you’re not constantly revealing your location.
 Learn more in Don’t Post About Travel Before or While You’re Away.